Buying Guides By Mason Clark March 31, 2026 8 min read

 • Confirm load index and speed rating meet or exceed OEM requirements.

-• Check treadwear expectations against your driving habits (aggressive acceleration and hard braking wear performance tires faster).
+• Check treadwear expectations against your driving habits.

-• Inspect your current alignment if you had uneven wear or steering pull.
+• Inspect your alignment if your current tires show uneven wear or the vehicle pulls.

 Close-up of a performance tire and wheel on a purple sports car